-- Ensure that use of its premises is in accordance with any restrictions affecting the use of the University’s land.
+- Ensure that use of University premises is in accordance with any restrictions affecting the use of its land

-- Protect the multi-denominational nature of the University and to ensure that no particular charitable organisation is more favoured than another.
+- Protect the multi-denominational nature of the University, ensuring that no particular charitable organisation is more favoured than another

-- To avoid a clash of collections which might cause confusion.
+- Avoid a clash of collections which might cause confusion

-- Ensure that charities and members of the University do not take it for granted that they automatically have permission to collect regularly without seeking permission on each occasion.
+- Ensure that charities and members of the University do not take it for granted that they have permission to collect regularly, and seek permission on each occasion

-The organiser of charitable collections should complete an Application Form and forward the same to the University’s Director of Hospitality and Accomodation Services for consideration.
-This should normally be doneat least three weeks before the date of the proposed collection.
+The organiser of charitable collections should complete an Application Form, and forward it to the University’s Director of Hospitality and Accomodation Services for consideration.
+This should normally be done at least three weeks before the date of the proposed collection.